The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Summary

 In summary, by combining detailed emission-line information with UV and optical continuum luminosities, we have further constrained the gaseous structure and evolutionary pathway of LRDs.
 Our results demonstrate the crucial role of JWST NIRSpec medium- and high-resolution spectroscopy in probing the central engines of LRDs.
 Looking forward, we anticipate using more high SNR spectra to perform detailed analysis of the H$\beta$/[O~\textsc{III}] region in LRDs, combining NIRCam and MIRI photometry to study the optical continuum properties of LRDs at higher redshifts, and conducting long-term spectroscopic monitoring to constrain the physical scales of the emission-line and continuum regions.
 We hope these efforts will lead to a clear understanding of the physical nature of the LRD population and the detailed properties of their gaseous structures in the near future.

-\acknowledgments We thanks Zhiwei Pan for his useful discussions and suggestions.
+\acknowledgments We thank Zhiwei Pan for his useful discussions and suggestions.
+The authors would like to express their gratitude to the anonymous reviewer for his/her invaluable feedback and insightful suggestions.
 This work is supported by the China Manned Space Program with grant no. CMS-CSST-2025-A06, the National Key R\&D Program of China No.2025YFF0510603, the National Natural Science Foundation of China (grant 12373009), the CAS Project for Young Scientists in Basic Research Grant No. YSBR-062, and the Fundamental Research Funds for the Central Universities.
 XW acknowledges the support by the Xiaomi Young Talents Program, and the work carried out, in part, at the Swinburne University of Technology, sponsored by the ACAMAR visiting fellowship.
 X.W. acknowledges the National Key R\&D Program of China (No. 2025YFA1614100).
 These observations are associated with programs 1180, 1181, 1210, 1213, 1286, 1287, and 4233.
 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.